Ryu (Street Fighter): Spin-offs and other media

 Comic book writer Len Strazewski wanted to tell a more dramatic storyline for Ryu based in a comic book narrative.
 Like storylines involving chaos, Strazewski wrote a comic in which Ryu was the center of attention as he sought revenge.
 As a result, to find a motivation for Ryu's character, he planned to kill his best friend Ken Masters.
 However, since the comic book was cancelled after its third issue, this plot was never fully explored.
-Mangaka Masahiro Nakahiro o wrote his own take on Ryu during his career, aiming for a more serious take on Ryu's personality in his works.
+Mangaka Masahiko Nakahira, the creator of Evil Ryu, wrote his own take on Ryu during his career, aiming for a more serious take on Ryu's personality in his works.

 Actor Byron Mann said in the making of the live-action Ryu he had no knowledge of Ryu's identity or what Street Fighter was originally about.
 Director Steven E. de Souza wanted Mann to play Ryu, but Capcom was not keen because they had their own actor, Kenya Sawada, who had played the character in various promotions in Japan.
 Sawada would play a more serious Ryu in contrast to Mann's portrayal.
 Nevertheless, DeSouza was able to use Mann in the film as Sawada's English was not good.
+Sawada played a character written for him: Captain Sawada.
 Ken Masters' actor, Damian Chapa, said the name is pronounced "Rye-you" as opposed to "Ree-you".
-Despite issues with this, DeSouza decided to use "Rye-you" believing it would be easier to pronounce for Western audiences, although Jean-Claude Van Damme and Raul Julia both addressed him as "Ree-you" in the film.
+Despite issues with this, DeSouza decided to use "Rye-you" believing it would be easier to pronounce for Western audiences.

 Ryu's inclusion in Street Fighter EX was deemed natural by the studio, Arika, with producer Ichiro Mihara describing him as one of the three essential Street Fighter characters along with Chun-Li and Ken.
 Ansah talked about Ryu and Ken's story in Street Fighter: Assassin's Fist and said "a good analogy with Ryu is that he's not actually ever competing with anyone else; he's competing with himself.
 Whereas Ken is driven fiercely by competition."
 For the game, Tekken X Street Fighter, producer Katsuhiro Harada commented that while Ryu might be able to perform his classic moves like the Hadouken reassuring his fans, most of his normal moves would be changed to play more like a Tekken character and fit the cast.

-Game designer Masahiro Sakurai said that for Super Smash Bros., Ryu was recreated to play his Street Fighter II persona while having new moves because the controller had more buttons.
+Game designer Masahiro Sakurai said that for Super Smash Bros., Ryu was recreated to showcase his Street Fighter II persona while having new moves because the controller had more buttons.
 Nevertheless, he was given a technique from Street Fighter III and new techniques exclusive to Smash.
-The Shoryuken was implemented in the character but as his strongest technique.
+The Shoryuken was implemented as his strongest technique.